Organic-Code/Breep/README.md

 * It's awesome!
 * It's high level: you can directly send and receive objects.
-* The overhead for this is low: if you set up you serialization well, you only have a fixed 64bits extra overhead
+* The overhead for this is low: if you set up well your serialization, you only have a fixed 64bits extra overhead
 * It's easy to get in: just read the examples, you'll see!

 ### Why should I NOT Breep::network ?